GoncaloFelicio/Pomodoro-App/README.md

 ---

 # To Do's
-( somewhere, sometime in the distant future.. or by the devine grace of a gentle soul that contributes their pen
+( somewhere, sometime in the far future.. or by the grace of a gentle soul that contributes their pen
 ૮꒰ ˶• ༝ •˶꒱ა ♡ )

 - Make a ACOTAR version
+- Fix Start and Stop buttons to be more robust (Start does not start multiple threads and Stop lets the counter continue using Start after)

 # Final Notes